abhijeetviswa/moodle-dev-docker/README.md

 If the container starts up sucessfully, the Moodle instance can be visited on 'http://localhost' on the host machine.

 This image uses the `php7-pecl-xdebug` package from Alpine's package repository.
-As of writing this document, XDebug 2.9.8 is the default with 3.0 in the edge branch.
+This image is based off of Alpine 3.12 and hence uses XDebug 2.9.8.
+Alpine 3.13 will bring XDebug 3 as well.